FlavourSys/user-manual/miscellaneous/index.rst

 * Project Size (The physical storage size of a project)
 * Access Information (Information about who created the project and who opened it last)
 * Access Rights (the accessibility of a project for certain users and teams)
-* Project Status (The “work in progress” status of a project)
+* Project Status (The "work in progress" status of a project)
 * Visual Presentation of Projects (As described in section X)

 .. figure:: images/project-metadata.png